TrueLayer/truelayer-client-javascript/README.md

 > Note: The code snippets below are extracted from the above Express example.

-The flow of authorization follows the protocol of [OAuth 2.0](https://oauth.net/2/) and can be can achieved via this client in the following 4 steps:
+The flow of authorization follows the protocol of [OAuth 2.0](https://oauth.net/2/).
+For more information about precisely  how this customer / client authorization is achieved take a look [here](http://docs.truelayer.com/#authentication).
+This library serves to streamline this flow for developers and can be summarized in the following steps:

 1. The first step in authentication is to redirect the user to the TrueLayer Authentication Server.